Two thirds of Brits now choose calming workouts for health and mental wellbeing

 Wellness-focused fitness activities such as yoga are taking over from traditional workouts as Brits seek health and mental wellbeing benefits, according to new stats.

-While over a third (39%) of Brits engage in physical activity several times a week and 14% workout every day, two thirds now opt for low-intensity, calming workouts such as yoga or walking with the main motivation being to ‘stay healthy’, found the research by YouGov, for digital magazine app Readly.
+While over a third (39%) of Brits engage in physical activity several times a week and 14% workout every day, two thirds now opt for low-intensity, calming workouts such as yoga or walking, with the main motivation being to ‘stay healthy’, found the research by YouGov, for digital magazine app Readly.

 The mental and welling benefits of regular physical activity are high on the agenda of Brits, found the research of 2,000 adults.

-The top 5 reasons why people exercise
+Top 5 reasons people exercise

 1. To stay healthy - 58%

-2. To loose weight - 17%
+2. To lose weight - 17%

 3. For mental health reasons such a stress relief - 10%